-Like we mentioned, the most important aspect of any warehouse management system is how it will function for your business.
+As we mentioned, the most important aspect of any warehouse management system is how it will function for your business.
 Will your operations be made more efficient and processes more streamlined?
 These are among the first set of questions you need to ask.
 It’s also important that your system eases the manual workload.
 Tasks should be made less difficult for employees and automation needs to factor into play whenever possible.

 Sometimes it is a surprise to small businesses just how dynamic fulfillment services can be.
-From the various means of placing an order, to inventory, to then actually shipping the product to a customer, ensuring this process runs smoothly takes continuous monitoring.
+From the various means of placing an order to inventory, to then actually shipping the product to a customer, ensuring this process runs smoothly takes continuous monitoring.
 Your system must be able to manage this entire process from end to end, including foreseeing potential issues and reacting quickly to problems that do arise.

 Flexibility is actually more important than people realize, particularly for small businesses.
 The management system put in place must be able to grow with the company.
-If the system is not scalable, you will be forced to adapt a new system as opposed to updating that system every time your business expands.
+If the system is not scalable, you will be forced to adopt a new system as opposed to updating that system every time your business expands.

 Customers Come First